ingobecker/ruby-mpd/README.md

 * *audio*: Returns three variables: sampleRate, bits and channels.
 * *updating_db*: job id
 * *error*: if there is an error, returns message here
+* *stored_playlist*: if a stored playlist has been modified
+* *sticker*: the sticker database has been modified
+* *subscription*: a client has subscribed or unsubscribed to a channel
+* *output*: an audio output has been enabled or disabled

 * *connection*: Are we connected to the daemon? true or false